Dedication of Academy for Teaching and Pinning Ceremony for Students Admitted to the Teacher Education Program

 Catawba's Teacher Education program is nationally accredited through the National Council for Accreditation of Teacher Education (NCATE) and has a rich tradition of turning out excellent teachers dating back to 1925.
 Since 2004, graduates of the program have enjoyed a 100 percent pass rate on Praxis II and have had great success in landing teaching jobs immediately after graduation.

 This year, Catawba's faculty approved offering a four-year degree and licensure in Environmental Science Education.
-Other offerings being explored include a Birth-Kindergarten degree in Catawba's day program (such a degree is currently offered in Catawba's School of Evening and Graduate Studies).
+Other offerings being explored include a Birth-Kindergarten degree in Catawba's traditional program (such a degree is currently offered in Catawba's School of Evening and Graduate Studies).
 Members of the Teacher Education Department faculty are also exploring ways to better serve the needs of lateral entry teachers.

 Catawba's Teacher Education Department offers a major in Elementary Education (K-6) or Middle School (6-9), as well as a minor in Secondary Education (9-12) with licensure in English, Mathematics, Science (Biology, Chemistry and Comprehensive Science, and Comprehensive Social Studies, and a minor in Special Subject Areas (K-12) with licensure in Music and Physical Education.
 A program leading to licensure in the special field of Reading (K-12) is also available.